danielyxie/bitburner/markdown/bitburner.ns.getweakentime.md

 number

-Returns the amount of time in milliseconds it takes to execute the weaken Netscript function.
+Returns the amount of time in milliseconds it takes to execute the grow Netscript function.
 Returns Infinity if called on a Hacknet Server.

 ## Remarks